Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops: Community Detection Algorithm

-This metric is constructed to capture how tree-like the highest-strength nodes in a given cluster is.
-The lower $C_{\min} (u,J)$ is, the more tree-like the node is. $1-C_{\min} (u,J)$ weighted by the strengths of nodes in a given cluster assigns a value of how tree-like and strong a node is.
-Summing these values gives an overall measure of how monocentric a cluster is, as the strongest nodes tend to have the smallest $C_{\min} (u,J)$.
-The empirical distribution of the above coefficient is bimodal (see Appendix fig \ref{app:app_figs}) with a split around 0.4.
-We use this to identify nodal communities.
+$m_{\text{total}}(C)$ is constructed to capture how tree-like the highest-weight nodes \jf{are} in a given cluster $C$.
+The lower $m(u,C)$ is, the more tree-like the node is. $1- m(u,C)$ weighted by the strengths of nodes in a given cluster assigns a value of how tree-like and strong a node is.
+Summing these values gives an overall measure of the monocentricity of a cluster, as the strongest nodes tend to have the smallest $m(u,C)$.
+The empirical distribution of $m_{\text{total}}(C)$ is bimodal (see figure in Appendix \ref{app:app_figs}) with a split around 0.4.
+We use this value to identify nodal communities.

-\subsection{Methods to compare communities with other delineations}
+\subsection{Methods to Compare Communities with Other Delineations}

-We compare our results with other existing delineations (in particular OMB's Metropolitan areas) by using the Fuzzy Rand Index (FRI) \citep{Chakraborty_2017}.
-The Fuzzy Rand Index is a metric that measures the similarity of two covers, $C_1$ and $C_2$ are.
-A cover $C$ is the assignment of vertices of a graph into $K$ groups.
-Our model allows our vertices, counties, to be assigned to multiple groups, or communities.
-Counties that are not assigned to any community will belong to their own group, a community of counties that do not belong to any other group.
-Let $V$ represent the set of vertices and $P$ represent the fuzzy partition of $V$, a cover.
-Each element $v \in V$ is characterized by its membership vector $P(v) = \{P_1(v), P_2(v),...,P_k(v)\} \in [0,1]^k$ , where $P_i(v)$ is the degree of membership of $v$ in the $i^{th}$ community $P_i$.
-The norm of $P(u) - P(v)$ in a cover with $N$ communities will be defined to be $ ||P(u) - P(v)|| = \sum_{i \in {1,...,N}} |P_i(u) - P_i(v)| / 2.$ For some cover $C$, the similarity measure between two nodes $u,v$ is defined as $E_C(u,v) = 1 - ||P(u) - P(v)||.$ The distance measure between two covers, $C_1$ and $C_2$ of a network $V$ is defined as: Likewise, the similarity measure between two covers is $1 - d(C_1,C_2)$.
+We compare our results with other existing delineations (in particular OMB's Metropolitan areas) by using the Fuzzy Rand Index (FRI) \cite{Chakraborty_2017}.
+The Fuzzy Rand Index is a metric that measures the similarity of two covers, $C_1$ and $C_2$.
+A cover $C$ is the assignment of vertices of a graph into $k$ groups, where a vertex may belong to more than one group.
+Counties that are not assigned to any community will belong to their own group, a group of counties that do not belong to any community.
+Let $V$ represent the set of vertices and $C$ represent a cover of $V$.
+Each element $v \in V$ is characterized by its membership vector, $C(v)$, which describes the degree of membership between a vertex and each group.
+A membership vector is subject to the following constraints: $C(v) = \{C_1(v), C_2(v),...,C_k(v)\} \in [0,1]^k$, where $C_i(v)$ is the degree of membership of $v$ in the $i^{th}$ community, $C_i$, and $\sum_{i \in {1,...,k}} C_i(u) = 1$.
+The norm of $C(u) - C(v)$ in a cover with $k$ communities will be defined to be $ ||C(u) - C(v)|| = \sum_{i \in {1,...,k}} |C_i(u) - C_i(v)| / 2.$ For some cover $C$, the similarity measure between two nodes $u,v$ is defined as $E_C(u,v) = 1 - ||C(u) - C(v)||.$ The distance measure between two covers, $C_1$ and $C_2$ of a network $V$ is defined as: Likewise, the similarity measure between two covers is $1 - d(C_1,C_2)$.

-If a county, $u$, belongs to $n$ communities, then its membership vector will be $1/n$ for each group that it belongs to and 0 for all other groups.
-The MSAs are disjoint so the membership vectors for counties in this cover will be 1 for the group it belongs to and 0 otherwise.